By Gretchen Schuldt

 "In effect it is an unfunded mandate on the county," Chisholm told the County Board's Finance Committee during a budget hearing.

 WJI, three individual voters, and Sen. Fred Risser are suing to overturn the amendment, approved by voters in April.
-The plaintiffs argue that the ballot question failed to fully and fairly inform the public of the essential components amendment, misstated the contents and impact of the amendment, and improperly encompassed more than one subject.
+The plaintiffs argue that the ballot question failed to fully and fairly inform the public of the essential components of the amendment, misstated the contents and impact of the amendment, and improperly encompassed more than one subject.
 A decision in the case is pending.

 Chisholm, during the committee meeting, said the full impact of Marsy's Law is unclear.
 Marsy's Law allows alleged crime victims a variety of specific rights, including the right to be involved in every court proceeding.